KeitaGrant/KeitaGrant.github.io/projects/green.md

   - Unity
   - Game Design

-summary: "This semester, I had the opportunity to help create a game called "Poke the Hornet's Nest""
+summary: "This semester, I had the opportunity to help create a game called \"Poke the Hornet's Nest\""
 ---

 Unity is a game engine developed by Unity technologies which is used to create 2D/3D/AR games and experiences.
 During this semester, I had the chance to collaborate with other students in the Game Development club to create a game.